Salion0/VinePlantHealthApp/TaskAssignment.md

   - Camera permissions management
   - Image saving (with position and timestamp info)
 - Managed string.xml file and app logo
-- Managed 'classify()' method (not the model implementation itself) and plant status TAG setting and retrieval from images

 ### Antonino Patania
 - Map fragment